How old do you have to be to go on Love Island?

-Love Island: How old do you have to be to go on the ITV2 reality show?
+Love Island: How old do you have to be to go on the ITV reality show?

 Age gaps in season eight have provoked consternation among viewers